-These painted sunflower cookie pops are a throwback to 1997.
-I pulled out my little round brushes, my “palette” (ie egg carton), my “paints” (ie food coloring) and painted the same sunflowers I painted 14 years ago (minus the post-surgery pain killers).
+These painted sunflower cookies on a stick are a throwback to 1997.
+I pulled out my little round brushes, my “palette” (ie egg carton), my “paints” (ie food coloring) and painted the same sunflowers I painted years ago (minus the post-surgery pain killers).

 UPDATE: My sister was terribly offended I also failed to mention the other bonus of this year: Traveling with my wonderful and beautiful sister to London and Paris.
 Yes.
 Between major surgeries.
 (She carried my bags.)